mehulagg/gitlab/doc/ssh/README.md

 [Add the public SSH key to your GitLab account](#add-an-ssh-key-to-your-gitlab-account) and keep the private key secure.

-### Configure SSH to point to a different private key location
+### Configure SSH to point to a different directory

-If you did not save your SSH key pair in the default location, configure your SSH client to point to your private key's location.
+If you did not save your SSH key pair in the default directory, configure your SSH client to point to the directory where the private key is stored.

-1. From a terminal, run this command:
+1. Open a terminal and run this command:

    ```shell
    eval $(ssh-agent -s)